datastructures-js/binary-search-tree/README.md

 ```

 ### .remove(key)
 removes a node from the tree by its key.
-AVL tree will rotate nodes properly if the tree becomes unbalanced with the deletion.
+AVL tree will rotate nodes properly if the tree becomes unbalanced during deletion.

 <table>
  <tr><th align="center" colspan="3">params</th></tr>